kedanco/100-days-kallaway-log/README.md

 Anyway, pretty excited to start on FCC's massive amount of new challenges too.
 I can't believe they included Project Euler challenges at the end, that brings me back to the old challenges I did back when I was in intern.
 Man that seems like ages ago.

 **Link to work:**

+### Day 92 : 14th June Thursday, 2018

+**Today's Progress:** A-Frame, Tyler React Bootcamp

+**Thoughts:** Went through the basic primitive tags in A-Frame, also tried a bit of object loading, lighting and animation.
+Quite fun and I think there's enough documentation to help me in building a mini-project!

+Done with Day 3 of Tyler's free bootcamp, 1 more video to go!
+Really got a good overview and understanding of what's happening and why, which is crucial for the fundamentals.
+Didn't understand these even when I finished the Udemy course.

+**Link to work:**